-This annual report of our performance is one way in which the PGT accounts to clients and the public with respect to carrying out our duties under provincial law.
-Striving to meet our performance targets is a task taken very seriously by all PGT staff.
-I am pleased to report that this year the PGT met or exceeded targets set for all 15 performance measures on which we publicly report, a result confirmed by independent auditors.
+This annual report of the PGT's performance is one way in which we account to our clients and the public with respect to carrying out our responsibilities under provincial law.
+I am pleased to report that this year the PGT again met or exceeded all 18 performance measures on which we publicly report, a result confirmed by independent audit.

-This has been a year of growth for the PGT as we continue to build the capacity of our organization to deliver reliable and effective services to our clients.
-I want to acknowledge the generous contribution of time and expertise made by the members of the PGT Investment and Audit Advisory Committees.
-Their efforts enrich the work that we do to the benefit of our clients and the public.
-I also want to thank all PGT staff for their professionalism and commitment to serving our clients across the province.
-It is a privilege to work with such a dedicated group of individuals.
+The services provided by the PGT to our clients are enriched by the generous contributions of time and expertise made by the members of the PGT Investment and Audit Advisory Committees.
+I thank them for their valuable advice and support.
+I also thank all PGT staff for their professionalism and commitment to providing their best in serving PGT clients.
+I am honoured to work with this dedicated group of individuals to meet the needs of British Columbians who rely on the PGT for assistance.